 ~

-Faith Lutheran Church is a part of the broader Evangelical Lutheran Church in America (ELCA).
+Faith Lutheran Church is a part of the Evangelical Lutheran Church in America (ELCA).
 The Evangelical Lutheran Church in America’s story is both ancient and timely.
 It’s a story of a powerful and patient God who has boundless love for all people of the world.
 It’s a story that brings deep meaning, comfort and strength to a growing community of people who live in modern, often unsettling times.

 We are a church that is deeply rooted and always being made new.
 Our roots are in Scripture and a collection of writings called the Book of Concord, as well as in the rich histories of our congregations.
 We’re a church that strives to be faithful to the gospel and work toward more justice and wholeness in the world.